pedrops244/app-school/README.md

-## React template
+## App-School

-I created a basic template to automate my time when starting a project
+Application to simulate a school.